History of Sino-Japanese Relations

 Traditional Sino-Japanese Relations

-In Asia, China has always been the major power.
+In Asia, China has always been a major power.
 It always had a big influence on the countries surrounding it and this influence has extended to Southeast Asia.
 This influence ranged from direct rule to cultural influence.

 For example, Japan, Korea and Vietnam used Chinese characters in some form throughout their history.
 Southeast Asian nations also sent tributes to China in return for a ‘vassal state’ status.